 The Dutch government recently scrapped paper tickets on public transport, meaning that passengers must now purchase and top-up contactless OV-Chip cards before travelling by bus, tram or train in Amsterdam.
 These cards are available from ticket machines throughout Amsterdam and allow travellers to choose between several tariff options, including one-hour unlimited passes, day-long fares or personal, reusable cards.

 Cash payments are surprisingly uncommon in the Netherlands and many stores and restaurants in Amsterdam have completely phased out physical currency altogether.
-It is also worth mentioning that small businesses and supermarkets often don’t accept major credit cards like American Express or Visa, but will allow payments from debit cards such as Maestro.
+It is also worth mentioning that small businesses and supermarkets often don’t accept major credit cards such as American Express or Visa, but will allow payments from debit cards such as Maestro.

-Although riding a bike in Amsterdam might look like a tranquil, leisurely activity, cycling is the main mode of transport in the city and cyclists must obey certain safety laws whilst paying close attention to the road.
+Although riding a bike in Amsterdam might look like a tranquil, leisurely activity, cycling is the main mode of transport in the city and cyclists must obey certain safety laws while paying close attention to the road.
 For obvious reasons, bike traffic in the city often gets particularly hectic and locals are notoriously unforgiving to inexperienced bikers.

 Amsterdam is fully adapted around two-wheeled transport and the entire city is connected by a large network of cycle paths.
 Although these bike tracks are usually clearly marked, uninformed foreigners still tend to stray into their perimeters.
 While more patient cyclists will slow down for wayward pedestrians, many bikers in Amsterdam will ride straight though crowds of tourists without hesitation.

-It is pretty safe to say that almost every person selling a suspiciously cheap bike on the street in Amsterdam has either stolen the vehicle or bought it from an unscrupulous supplier.
+It is pretty safe to say that almost every person selling a suspiciously cheap bike on the street in Amsterdam has either stolen it or bought it from an unscrupulous supplier.
 Besides being a crime, buying a stolen bicycle is particularly risky as these street bikes are usually damaged or missing vital parts.

 Buying drugs like cocaine or ecstasy from street dealers in Amsterdam is both illegal and extremely dangerous.
 In fact, there have been several cases of intentional drug poisoning in the city over the past few years that mainly targeted tourists.